-- F6.1P Feedback on, and an outcome for, assessment shall be provided individually or in groups in an appropriate format and within a reasonable period.
+- F6.8R With the exception of unseen examinations, the specifications of assessed assignments shall include an explicit statement of objective criteria by which each student's performance shall be assessed.
+Where this is impractical a broad statement shall be provided in advance of the assessment and a detailed explanation of the criteria which have been applied shall be attached when the work is returned to the student or, in the case of non-written performance, when the outcome is communicated to the student. - F6.9P Feedback on, and an outcome for, assessment shall be provided individually or in groups in an appropriate format and within a reasonable period.
 This period shall not normally exceed four working weeks (excluding vacation periods) following the deadline for submission of the assessment concerned and may be shorter for some forms of assessment and longer for others.
 Where the period is longer than four working weeks students should be informed of the deadline for the provision of feedback and the rationale for the extension.
 Where it is possible and practical to do so, feedback on summative assessment shall also be provided at the earliest opportunity following the assessment.
-Outcomes which have not been confirmed by an examining board shall be considered as provision. - F6.2P Feedback to students on coursework (including all assessments not completed under examination/controlled conditions) shall: - i inform students explicitly whether or not they have met specific threshold assessment criteria - ii inform students how well they have met specific assessment criteria - iii describe how students could have improved the current piece of work and/or how they could improve future work - iv be legible - v be provided within the timescale indicated in the University's assessment policy and not later than the date published in advance to the students
+Outcomes which have not been confirmed by an examining board shall be considered as provisional. - F6.10P Feedback to students on coursework (including all assessments not completed under examination/controlled conditions) shall: - i inform students explicitly whether or not they have met specific threshold assessment criteria - ii inform students how well they have met specific assessment criteria - iii describe how students could have improved the current piece of work and/or how they could improve future work - iv be legible - v be provided within the timescale indicated in the University's assessment policy and not later than the date published in advance to the students - F6.11P Additionally, where possible feedback shall: - i provide comments on content and technique - ii act as a form of dialogue between student and tutor - iii encourage students to reflect critically on their work - iv improve students' understanding of the topic of the assignment, particularly highlighting areas where misunderstanding is evident - v motivate students.

-- F6.3P Additionally, where possible feedback shall: - i provide comments on content and technique - ii act as a form of dialogue between student and tutor - iii encourage students to reflect critically on their work - iv improve students' understanding of the topic of the assignment, particularly highlighting areas where misunderstanding is evident - v motivate students. - F6.4P Feedback on examinations shall inform students of the outcome of the examination in terms of grade obtained. - F6.5P Additionally students shall have access to feedback on individual examinations.
-Students shall be able to obtain this feedback by at least one of the following: - i attending a feedback event at which generic feedback is provided - ii having access to on-line or written generic feedback - iii having a tutorial with a marking tutor
+- F6.12P Feedback on examinations shall inform students of the outcome of the examination in terms of grade obtained. - F6.13P Additionally students shall have access to feedback on individual examinations.
+Students shall be able to obtain this feedback by at least one of the following: - i attending a feedback event at which generic feedback is provided - ii having access to on-line or written generic feedback - iii having a tutorial with a marking tutor - F6.14P The marker shall confirm, by a specific indication against each section, that all sections of written coursework and examination scripts have been assessed.